 The second type of toll free number is an international toll free number.
 Calls made to these numbers can be forwarded from the country of origin to a landline, mobile phone, or VoIP, serving practically anywhere in the world.
 These are formidable business tools that allow you to provide the same exceptional service to your overseas customers as you do for those at home.
 You can have one or many international toll free numbers per country.

 Then there are universal toll free numbers.
 These are similar to international toll free numbers in that they are free for your customers to call.
 The difference is that they can be used in multiple countries.
 Universal toll free phone numbers are currently available in more than 40 countries including:

 - United States

 Universal toll free numbers are assigned the country code 800 by the International Telecommunication Union (ITU).
 They enable any customer, anywhere in the world, to reach a business that subscribes to a universal toll free number.
 The calling party is not charged.
 Though only a limited number of countries are currently participating, more are gradually being added.
-In order to be able to participate in the program, a country must agree on how much revenue they will retain from the service.

 There are some regulations regarding purchasing universal numbers.
 These include:

 - Registration: universal numbers must be registered in at least two countries.

 - Fees: universal toll free phone numbers typically require a one-time set-up fee.
 This can be quite costly.
 The more countries you select, the higher the fees.